Stylish small premium car that’s ageing gracefully

 DNA driving modes

-A key ingredient in the way the Mito drives is its ‘DNA’ system.
-The first Alfa Romeo to feature the program, the Mito has three driving modes selected via a switch ahead of the gear lever: Dynamic, Normal and All-weather.
+A key ingredient in the way the Mito drives is its DNA system.
+It comprises of three driving modes selected via a switch ahead of the gear lever: Dynamic, Normal and All-weather.

 They change the power steering, engine and traction control settings, among other factors, and the car feels markedly different depending on which mode is selected.
 Engine response, for instance, is much more immediate in Dynamic mode, which also makes the steering far heavier.